Igor1101/NTS/README.md

 in format %x:%llx (or hex int converted ip address, long long int (64bit) amount of packets).

 ### Building & Installing
-should have UNIX like OS,
-cmake automative tool with version >= 3.7(or change version in CMakeLists.txt) You should also change name of default sniffing interface in CMakeLists.txt(1 line), example:
+Before upgrading this daemon to a new version, please remove old log file. should have LINUX like OS, (it can`t be compiled under BSDs without change because of difference in socket libraries) cmake automative tool with version >= 3.7(or change version in CMakeLists.txt) You should also change name of default sniffing interface in CMakeLists.txt(1 line), example:
     ```